virtuozzo/cloudscripting-docs/docs/reference/actions.md

     For example,` wget` and `curl` utils will write their output to _stderr_ by default.
     To avoid this:

-    - you can use special flags for _curl_ : `curl -fsS http://example.com/ -o example.txt`
+    - you can use special flags for _curl_ : `curl -fsSL http://example.com/ -o example.txt`
     - or just redirect standard error stream (_stdout_) to standard output stream (_stderr_) if it fits your needs: `curl http://example.com/ -o example.txt 2>&1`

 While accessing containers via **executeShellCommands**, a user receives all required permissions and additionally can manage the main services with sudo commands of the following kind (and others):